Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning

 \subsubsection{Learning the dynamics in latent spaces using MVAR and LSTM}

-With the restriction operator constructed, which maps density fields to latent coordinates, the third step of the proposed approach involves training ROMs to learn the latent dynamics from sequential data.
+With the restriction operator, which maps density fields to latent coordinates, constructed, the third step of the proposed approach involves training ROMs to learn the latent dynamics from sequential data.
 We note that while the restriction and lifting operators $\mathcal{R}$ and $\mathcal{L}$ are, in principle, defined over continuous time inputs, we apply them at a discrete set of uniformly spaced time instances $t_k = t_0 + k \delta t$ for $k=1,2,\ldots,K$, consistent with the temporal sampling of our data; see Eq.~\eqref{Dataset}.
 To capture temporal dependencies via delayed embeddings (in line with Takens'/Whitney's embedding theorems \cite{takens2006detecting,sauer1991embedology}), we employ autoregressive ROMs to learn the dynamics of the latent embeddings $\boldsymbol{y}(t_k)$.
 The simplest such model is MVAR, which provides an efficient, linear baseline with globally optimal, least squares solutions.
 For a nonlinear comparison, we employ LSTM networks \cite{hochreiter1997long}, whose gating mechanisms effectively model complex temporal patterns; though numerous alternatives exist (Transformers \cite{hao2023gnot}, Neural Ordinary Differential Equations (ODEs) \cite{rubanova2019latent}, etc.), LSTMs represent state-of-the-art in nonlinear sequential modeling.
 A single ROM is trained in both single- and two-population cases; in the latter, this supports coupled latent dynamics that capture temporal interactions between groups.
 For compactness in what follows, we denote the dimension of the concatenated two-population latent coordinates in Eq.~\eqref{eq:Rest2} by $d=d_1+d_2+2(m+1)$, to match the single-population dimensions.

-Let an MVAR model of order $w$ (i.e., with $w$ time lags) be expressed as:
+Let an MVAR model of order $w$ (i.e., with $w$ time lags) without intercept be expressed as: